Making short AI videos without losing the plot completely

 Costs And The Annoying Economics Of Experimenting

-In the beginning, I generated 15s clips because it felt efficient.
+In the beginning, I generated 15s clips each run because I was lazy and thought it’d be faster.
+It’s not.

 If you need to fix the smallest thing, you usually have to reprompt and rerun.
 Six failed 15s attempts and you have burned almost 1000 credits.
-That is a very fast way to turn curiosity into a spreadsheet.
+That is a very fast way to turn this curiosity into a very expensive hobby.

 And then there are top-ups.
-Higgsfield lets me top up 2000 credits at a time for 95 USD.
+2000 credits at a time for 95 USD.

 Final Thought